KiandaBPM/KiandaBPM.github.io/data-connectors.md

 >
 > This documentation is in progress and might change at any stage.

-Connecting to data in Kianda is a breeze.
-Quickly add a shared data connector that can be displayed in forms or dashboards.

-Kianda comes with a pre-defined set of data-connectors.
-A few of them are Office 365, SharePoint, Saleforce, DocuSign, SAP and more.

-However, using SOAP or REST service you could easily connect with a datasource that doesn't exist in our pre-defined list.

 **Connecting to SharePoint Data (On-premises or Online):**
 <video width="100%" style="width:100%" controls>